Holmebrook Valley Park

 The park café is open from 10am to 4pm daily and is closed on Mondays.

-The park has won the prestigious Green Flag award for the last two years.
+The park has won the prestigious Green Flag award for over ten years.

 The northern end of the park is elevated and offers spectacular views over Chesterfield to Hardwick Hall and Bolsover Castle and on towards Nottinghamshire and Lincolnshire.